brainwp/brasa-theme-deploy/readme.txt

 In the WordPress dashboard, go to the Tools menu -> Brasa Theme Deploy.

-On this page, fill Secret with the password you used earlier and also the branch you want to synchronize.
+On this page, fill Secret with the password you used earlier and also the branch slug you want to synchronize.

 Save and the next time you give a push to that branch, your site will be updated automatically.